This post was reviewed and updated on July 6, 2020

 Using an invoice factoring calculator can help you evaluate and compare your options as well as determine how it may impact your bottom line.

 Best invoice factoring companies

-BlueVine offers B2B customers invoice factoring $5 million with an 85% – 90% cash advance and rates as low as .25% per week.
+BlueVine is an invoice factoring company that offers B2B customers invoice factoring up to $5 million with an 85% – 90% cash advance and rates as low as .25% per week.
 The application typically takes about ten minutes with decisions made in as little as twenty-four hours.

 To be eligible for invoice factoring through BlueVine, you must have a FICO score of 530 or higher, be in business for 3 or more months, and have annual revenue of at least $100,000.

 Fundbox offers invoice financing (not factoring) that allows you to borrow up to $100,000.
 Why include them on this list?
 They are one of the few companies that allow business owners to access a line of credit for up to 100% of the value of their invoices, up to the amount for which they are approved.